jg-digital-media/jgdm-100DaysOfCode/log/project-log-2018.md

 I won't last 100 straight days this time either, although I intend to complete 100 Days.
 My goal is to help myself maintain not just my coding (I can always be found coding) but also an active social media presence.

+### **Day 87**: Tuesday January 23rd 2019

+Continued reorganising my Github repositories.
+Pressing ahead with this as I think doing so will help me work with my code better.
+No use being buried in Repos.
+Elsewhere getting closer to finishing some exciting updates to amconsultants.org.uk

 ### **Day 86**: Tuesday January 22nd 2019